-Civil Rights Agreement: all facilities accepting SA residents must have a Civil Rights Agreement, DSS-1464-(ia) signed by the facility owner or operator on file with the Division of Aging and Adult Services (DAAS).
-Once verified by DAAS, NC FAST will reflect on the Facility Inquiry screen that a facility has a valid Civil Rights Agreement.
+Civil Rights Agreement: all facilities accepting SA residents must have a Civil Rights Agreement, DSS-1464-(ia) signed by the facility owner or operator on file with the NC Division of Social Services (DSS).
+Once verified by the DHHS Special Assistance section, NC FAST will reflect on the Facility Inquiry screen that a facility has a valid Civil Rights Agreement.
 Combination nursing facilities and hospitals (with adult care beds) for Medicare and Medicaid Certification must have signed these agreements and submitted them to the Centers for Medicare and Medicaid Services as a requirement of licensure.
 If the facility shows "Medicaid Certified", it meets the criteria for the Civil Rights Agreement.